kailash-manasarovar/statement/docs/timeline/2023/june.md

 - Work is becoming extremely stressful and I'm not able to handle some of the emotionally challenging things that are going on there.
 - I'm doing my best to do a good job but I feel like the *important men* are trying to make me look incompetent and get me to leave.
+- One man, Coogan, has become exceptionally offended that I corrected some work he did; so much so he aggressively tries to take over control of my machine in a meeting where he is ostensibly trying to show me how wrong I was.
+I tell him no and ask him to demonstrate how wrong I am on his machine.
+- He does so, but eventually comes up against the error I had corrected and has to back down.
+- He never forgives me for this; or he's aware of the [porn fatwa](../early-years/2003.md#porn-fatwa) and how I'm an international porn-addict target.
 - I am managing one other writer on the team whose level of English is pre-school.
 He doesn't know where to put full stops and capital letters.
 - He was hired by someone who didn't know the job and he had been hacking away at the content for nearly a year.
 - I redirect him into things he can do which I don't have time for, things he's really good at like web development - although sometimes, he admits, he gets someone else to help him.